 My name is Laura Nile and I’m from the forests and mountains of the Pacific Northwest.
 I was born in Northern California, raised in Oregon, and spent most of my adult life in Washington state.
-I studied Christian Scriptures and Psychology at Seattle Pacific University.
-In Seattle, I worked at Bethany Presbyterian Church as the Middle School Coordinator, and later Interim Youth Director, for three years.
+I received my BA Christian Scriptures and Psychology at Seattle Pacific University and my MDiv from Columbia Theological Seminary in Atlanta, Georgia.
+I currently serve an Associate Pastor at a Presbyterian Church (USA) outside Dayton, Ohio.

 Raised in an evangelical church, I first felt called to international missions when I was in high school and have been on the winding journey of following God's call ever since.
-I first pursued medical missions, then global development, and finally after several years of working in a Presbyterian church, began to discern a call to ordained ministry.
+I first pursued medical missions, then global development, and finally after several years of working in a Presbyterian church in Seattle, I began to discern a call to ordained ministry.
 This led me to officially join the PC(USA) and it turned out that I was the only one who was surprised when I realized that God was calling me to go to Seminary.

 I am passionate about social justice work and political advocacy as an expression of my Christian faith.
 I am committed to environmental, racial, and economic justice and believe in public ministry as my way of living out my calling to display God's love, mercy, and justice in a world desperately in need of it.
 I do my best to practice intersectional feminism and am always working toward a more inclusive understanding and practice of life.

 I have years-long practice of weekly sabbath, which is essential to my faith and practice of self-care.
 I love to travel and hope to visit all the US states and continents someday (just 6 and 2 to go, respectively).
 In my free time, I enjoy cooking, hiking, talking about the Enneagram, swimming, kayaking, re-watching The West Wing and Parks and Recreation, and exploring with friends.